nehajaiswal161/Neha-Jaiswal/README.md

 The objective of this project was to develop a seamless, end-to-end user experience that highlights my expertise in **Machine Learning** and **Web Development**.
 The site is optimized for performance and accessibility, ensuring a consistent look and feel across all device architectures.

 ## 2. Setup Instructions
-To run this project locally on your machine, follow these steps:
+To run this project locally:
-1. **Clone/Download**: Download the repository as a ZIP file and extract the contents.
+1. **Clone/Download**: Download the repository as a ZIP file and extract it.
-2. **Directory Structure**: Ensure your folder hierarchy matches: `index.html` at the root, with `/css`, `/js`, and `/images` as subfolders.
+2. **Directory Structure**: Ensure your folder hierarchy matches: `index.html` at the root, with `/css`, `/js`, and `/images` subfolders.
-3. **Execution**: Right-click `index.html` and select **"Open with Live Server"** in VS Code, or double-click the file to launch it in any modern browser like Chrome or Edge.
+3. **Execution**: Open `index.html` in any modern browser or use VS Code "Live Server".

 ## 3. Code Structure & Architecture
-The project follows a modular file hierarchy to ensure the codebase is scalable and easy to maintain:
+The project follows a modular hierarchy to ensure scalability:
-- **`index.html`**: The core structural file using semantic HTML5 elements for improved SEO and screen-reader accessibility.
+- **`index.html`**: Core structure using semantic HTML5 for SEO.
-- **`css/style.css`**: The primary stylesheet for core layout rules and global theme definitions.
+- **`css/style.css`**: Primary stylesheet for layout and theme.
-- **`css/responsive.css`**: Dedicated media queries for fluid transitions between mobile, tablet, and desktop viewports.
-- **`js/navigation.js`**: A lightweight script for DOM manipulation, managing the mobile hamburger menu and smooth-scroll behavior.
+- **`js/navigation.js`**: Managed DOM manipulation, including mobile menu behavior and **Client-side Form Validation**.
-- **`images/`**: A centralized directory for optimized visual assets, including project thumbnails and the profile photograph.
+- **`images/`**: Centralized directory for optimized visual assets.

 ## 4. Visual Documentation
-The website features a **Dynamic Grid Layout** for the projects section, utilizing CSS Grid to create a clean 3-column display on desktops that stacks vertically on mobile devices.
-Interactive hover effects and a professional color palette have been implemented to enhance user engagement.
+The website features a Dynamic Grid Layout for the projects section.
+Interactive hover effects and a professional color palette enhance user engagement.

 #### Home Page
 ![Home Page](websitehomepage.png)